Wizcorp/node-iap/README.md

 Inspired by the [iap_verifier](https://github.com/pcrawfor/iap_verifier/) CoffeeScript module written by Paul Crawford, I wanted a pure JavaScript implementation of in-app purchase verification.
 I also wanted to add support for other app stores, and not just limit this to Apple.
-The `iap` module is that, and will be extended to app stores other than Apple's (pull requests welcome!).
+The `iap` module is exactly that.
+Pull requests to add support for other platforms are very welcome!